donatik27/lighthouse/book/src/cli.md

 However, for developers, testnets can be created by following the instructions outlined in [testnets](./testnets.md).
-The steps listed here will create a local database specified to a new testnet.
+The steps listed here will create a local database specified for a new testnet.

 ## Resuming from an existing database